kb-1000/Bootstrap/README.md

-# Bundler
+# Bootstrap
-The shell script that bundles a Firework ISO
+The shell script that bundles a Firework image